-1.DELTA Communities has received over 20 Federal grants over the last 30 years.
+- 1.DELTA Communities has received over 20 Federal grants over the last 30 years.
 The DELTA Community has also administered Rapid Rehousing through County and City funds with direct referral from Domestic Violence Agencies in in York, Cumberland and Dauphin County prior to Coordinated Entry.
-The DELTA Community seeks to provide quality services that are Trauma Informed, Victim Centered with special attention to safety planning.

-2.Program participants are given housing choice by seeking appropriate housing for their needs.
+The DELTA Community seeks to provide quality services that are Trauma Informed, Victim Centered with special attention to safety planning. - 2.Program participants are given housing choice by seeking appropriate housing for their needs.
 While case managers may assist them in the process by giving land-lord resources and helping the with the apartment search it is the participants choice as to where they want to reside.
-Once a unit is identified, The DELTA Community provides assistance with seeking furniture and other immediate housing resources partnership and collaboration thus establishing a trustworthy atmosphere that empowers a survivor's development.
+Once a unit is identified, The DELTA Community provides assistance with seeking furniture and other immediate housing resources - Rapid Rehousing is a housing first program that places emphasis on partnership and collaboration thus establishing a trustworthy atmosphere that empowers a survivor's development.
 DELTA utilizes Trauma Informed approaches to case management that allow the program to be Survivor Driven.
 DV RRH is designed to empower Survivors thus allowing them to lead the way.